kjosib/mistake/docs/Bestiary.md

 for reference in formulas.

 **Tensor:** A collection of scalar (generally real-valued) data corresponding to each point in the cross-product of one or more dimensions.
-Every tensor has a shape, described next.
+Every tensor has a space, described next.

-**Shape:** A collection of distinctly-named dimension instances (along with any semantic parameters) which describes the semantic organization of some tensors that may be processed.
-Shapes are much like types in conventional programming languages, but they've a richer semantics.
+**Space:** A collection of distinctly-named dimension instances (along with any semantic parameters) which describes the semantic organization of some tensors that may be processed.
+Spaces are much like types in conventional programming languages, but they've a richer semantics.
 They have structural equivalence rather than name-based equivalence.